kendrick4x4/kendrick4x4/README.md

 - 👋 Hi, I’m @kendrick4x4
-- 👀 I am a tech enthusiast driven by a passion to learn more and  make our world a  better place.
+- 👀 I am a tech enthusiast driven by a passion to learn more and leave the world better than I found it.
 - I’m interested in Full Stack Web Development, Machine Learning and AI
 - 🌱I’m looking forward to collaborate with other developers and engineers on related projects
 - 📫You can reach me on Facebook at Kendrick Iyowuna Joe  & on Whatsapp at +2348185127923